timombasa/frontend-nanodegree-portfolio-optimization/README.md

 ### Sample Portfolios

 Feeling uninspired by the portfolio?
-Here's a list of cool portfolios I found after a few minutes of Googling.
+Here's a list of cool portfolios

 * <a href="http://www.reddit.com/r/webdev/comments/280qkr/would_anybody_like_to_post_their_portfolio_site/">A great discussion about portfolios on reddit</a>
 * <a href="http://ianlunn.co.uk/">http://ianlunn.co.uk/</a>